freyjaSubOCR/freyja-sub-ocr-training/README.md

 You can change string ```CRNNResnext101_1280``` and ```ocr_TC3600Chars_yuan```.
 These are plain strings that help you identify trained models.

 You needs to change the backbone url according to the CNN model you choose.
-Pre-trained backbone urls can be find on <https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py>.
+Pre-trained backbone urls can be find on <https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py> for resnet models and <https://github.com/lukemelas/EfficientNet-PyTorch/releases> for efficientnet models.

 ## Export model